QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 * If no destination is found, then `0.0.0.0` , will be used.
 It's leading to what we call the **Default Gateway**, which is usually ending with either ".1" or ".254".
 </div><div>

-Once you found a destination, the **gateway** indicate how you can reach it.
+Once you found a destination, the **gateway** indicates how you can reach it.
 If the gateway is `0.0.0.0`, then it means that you can directly send the packet (LAN).
-Otherwise, you have to send the packet to the IP in field "gateway".
+Otherwise, you have to send the packet to the IP stored in the field "gateway".

 Another thing that you should take note of is **Iface**, which is the network interface that will be used to send the packet.
 </div></div>